No one wants to sit in an exam and have their mind go blank, but if you don’t prepare in the right way this can easily happen.

 There’s more to exam revision than trying to cram your head with everything you know.
-You also need to train your brain to remember the information in the right way – retaining the key points that can make the difference between a pass and fail in exams.
+You need to train your brain to remember information in the right way – retaining the key points that can make the difference between a pass and fail in exams.

 1. Memory palace

 A memory palace might sound grand, but it’s actually a very simple method for retaining information.
 All it means is visualising a familiar place, such as your home, and imagining a particular route through it, taking in its key features along the way.

 From there, you then place topics or information you want to remember at these key points – developing what’s known as ‘associated memory’.
 The last step is to practise mentally walking this route through your home until you have retained the information – thus creating a ‘memory palace’.

 Mnemonics are a learning technique specifically designed to aid memory.
 In fact, the word mnemonic itself derives from the ancient Greek word monikos, which means “of memory”.

 There are many different types of mnemonic strategies.
 One of the most common is the use of word mnemonics, which involves using the first letter of each word to form a phrase or sentence.

 An example of this is “never eat shredded wheat,” which many people use to remember the four compass points – north, east, south, west.
 Of course, the technique can also be applied to lots of other things, making it a powerful way to remember the salient points of a particular topic.

 Another useful technique for aiding memory is using diagrams, which work particularly well for people who are visual learners.
 Simple diagrams are hugely effective for committing theories or processes to memory, and are much simpler to remember than text or digits.

 A mind map, which allows you to capture the most relevant information through a series of links branching out from a central theme, is one such diagram that is very effective.
 This tool is useful for making associations between key topics, and also allows you to use key points rather than having to read through lots of notes – a must for revising broad subject areas.